alanmossinger/alanmossinger_CoverLetter/README.md

 My passion lies in transforming complex data into strategic business insights.
 By integrating traditional business methods with cutting-edge AI and machine learning, I deliver timely, actionable solutions that optimize performance in the energy sector and beyond.
 I hold a Master of Science in Reservoir Engineering, an Executive MBA.
 Moreover, I am currently completing a Master’s in Applied Data Science from University of Michigan and Data Engineering program from MIT.

-If you're looking for a leader and technical professional who bridges the gap between AI, data science, business intelligence, and strategic decision-making, let's connect.
+If you're looking for an executive leader and technical professional who bridges the gap between AI, data science, business intelligence, and strategic decision-making, let's connect.

 https://medium.com/@alanmossinger
 https://github.com/alanmossinger